 "The crisis cannot be solved with the same kind of education that helped create the problems."

 At Oak and Orca's first graduation ceremony in 2014, Principal and founder, Kara Woodcock, presented founder, Jim Prentice, with an honorary diploma for his contributions to the school and its community.

-Oak and Orca also offers blended learning options for families in our DL program living in Victoria including 1-2 days per week on-site at Oak and Orca and a bioregional forest school.
+Oak and Orca also offers blended learning options for families in our OL program living in Victoria including 1-2 days per week on-site at Oak and Orca and a bioregional forest school.